lgmorand/workshop-aca/_entries/02-04 createrevision.md

 ![Revision App](/media/lab1/revisionpond.png)

-Note that changes made to a container app fall under one of two categories: revision-scope and application-scope changes:
+> Note that changes made to a container app fall under one of two categories: revision-scope and application-scope changes:

 - Revision-scope changes are any change that triggers a new revision (e.g Changes to containers, Add or update scaling rules, Changes to Dapr settings...),
 - Application-scope changes don't create revisions (e.g Changes to traffic splitting rules, Turning ingress on or off, Changes to secret values...).

 ### Create your first revision

 Let's create and deploy a new version of the Hello World application with a different layout.
 To do so you will have to deploy a new container within our application, meaning that we're doing a revision-scope change.
-This new version of our application can be found on docker hub `mavilleg/acarevision-helloworld:acarevision-hellowold`.
+This new version of our application can be found on docker hub `mavilleg/acarevision-helloworld:acarevision-helloworld`.

-Once this new revision is provisionned we will configure an even split of the traffic between the two revision
+Once this new revision is provisionned we will configure an even split of the traffic between the two revisions applied by assigning percentage values.
+You can decide how to balance traffic among different revisions.
+Traffic splitting rules are assigned by setting weights to different revisions.

 {% collapsible %}
 Go to the revisions management blade on the left inside of the apps panel.